Pioneer AVIC 8200NEX Review and Review of the AVIC-8201NEX

 The prices of the two units is to be expected considering the high quality that Pioneer has provided in these two units.
 There is no doubt that they are high-end head units, but the quality justifies the price.

-Annie from CarStereoChick.com wrote on the AVIC-8200NEX saying, “Overall, the Pioneer AVIC-8200NEX packs in most of the features consumers are looking for these days in a nice easy to use a product at what I think is a fair price.”
+In her Pioneer AVIC 8200NEX review, Annie from CarStereoChick.com wrote that, “Overall, the Pioneer AVIC-8200NEX packs in most of the features consumers are looking for these days in a nice easy to use a product at what I think is a fair price.”

 Other Pioneer AVIC 8200NEX Reviews and AVIC 8201NEX Reviews